Electroweak ALP Searches at a Muon Collider: The Effective Theory of ALP coupling to EW Gauge Bosons

 It is noteworthy that a non-zero $C_{BW}$ coupling in Eq.~\eqref{eq:EFT1} is not always included in the literature.
-An ALP coupling is usually proportional to associated PQ anomaly coefficient, which is true for an ALP coupling to massless SM gauge bosons, such as photons or gluons.
+An ALP coupling is usually proportional to associated global anomaly coefficient, which is true for an ALP coupling to massless SM gauge bosons, such as photons or gluons.
 Yet as discussed in Refs.~\cite{Alonso-Alvarez:2018irt,BlindToAnomaly,Bonnefoy2020,Quevillon:2021sfz,Bonilla:2021ufe}, this coupling could arise in several ALP models and shall be considered in a generic analysis.
-Although there is no non-vanishing $U(1)_{PQ} \times U(1)_Y \times SU(2)_W$ anomaly coefficient for $C_{BW}$, the coupling term turns out to arise from dimension-7 operators such as $a H^\dagger \vb*{\tau}^i H W^i_{\mu\nu} \tilde{B}^{\mu\nu}/\Lambda^3$, where $H$ is the SM Higgs doublet, $\vb*{\tau}^i$'s are $SU(2)_W$ generators, and $\Lambda$ is the UV cutoff scale.
+Although there is no non-vanishing $U(1)_{\text{global}} \times U(1)_Y \times SU(2)_W$ anomaly coefficient for $C_{BW}$, the coupling term turns out to arise from dimension-7 operators such as $a H^\dagger \vb*{\tau}^i H W^i_{\mu\nu} \tilde{B}^{\mu\nu}/\Lambda^3$, where $H$ is the SM Higgs doublet, $\vb*{\tau}^i$'s are $SU(2)_W$ generators, and $\Lambda$ is the UV cutoff scale.
 After EWSB, this results in an operator of the form $\qty(a/\Lambda) \qty(v_\text{EW} / \Lambda)^2 \tilde{B}^{\mu\nu} W_{\mu\nu}^3$, in which $v_\text{EW}$ is the Higgs VEV.
 This term could be numerically important when $\Lambda$ is not far beyond the EW scale.
 There have been efforts to construct models in which such terms appear.
 In the standard DFSZ axion model~\cite{Dine:1981rt,Zhitnitsky:1980tq}, the light axion is a linear combination of angular modes of the two Higgs doublets and the PQ scalar~\cite{Srednicki1985, Buen-Abad2021}.
 The top loop generates a non-zero $C_{BW}$ coupling~\cite{Bonilla:2021ufe}.
 Another example of a possible UV completion is constructed in Ref.~\cite{Bonnefoy2020} via a DFSZ-type extension in which heavy EW charged chiral fermions are integrated out.
 In this scenario, the new fermions receive their masses mainly from EWSB and are thus within reach of current and near-future collider searches.
+One may also note that other operators exist beyond dimension 7; however, at and below dimension 7, the operators listed in Eq.~\eqref{eq:EFT1} are equivalent to the complete set of gauge-invariant operators that involve one axion field and EW gauge bosons.
 In this paper, we remain agnostic about the UV completion of the $C_{BW}$ term in the ALP EFT.

 After EWSB, the ALP couplings to the gauge boson mass eigenstates can be written as:

 with

 where $F,~Z,~W$ are EW field strengths, $\alpha$ is the fine structure constant, and $\theta_W$ is the Weinberg angle.
 The magnitude $C_{WW}$ remains the same as in Eq.~\eqref{eq:EFT1}.
 The other three effective couplings after EWSB are related to the linear combinations of the original ones as